aclaf/flagrant/docs/explanation/grammar.md

 ## Argument classification

-The parser classifies each argument into one of several categories based on its structure and position in the argument sequence.
+The parser classifies each argument into specific categories based on its structure and position in the argument sequence.
 This classification determines how the argument is processed.

 ### Classification rules